What is personal information?

 Who will my personal information be shared with?

-I will share personal information during regular consultations with my professional supervisor, who is also a member of professional bodies and bound by confidentiality.
+I will share personal information during regular consultations with my professional supervisor/s, who are also members of professional bodies and bound by confidentiality.
 I will only give your first name along with details from sessions relevant to ensuring good practice.
 If you know my supervisor personally or professionally I will not share this information with them and will see another independent supervisor.

 Otherwise I will only share your information if I have a legal obligation to do so e.g. court order and by law information on drug money laundering or terrorism.
 I will always seek legal advice from my insurers before releasing any information to the courts or police authority and will only do so if compelled by law or with your consent.